latam-polmeth/Meeting2021/README.md

 ## Application process

-The application process [will be open through June 7, 2021](https://www.cambridge.org/core/membership/spm/conferences).
-Those interested in attending must indicate paper title, author information, and an abstract not exceeding 3,000 characters.
-Graduate students must indicate their intention to participate in the poster session.

-The organizing team will notify applicants of its decision on June  18, 2021.
-Applicants will then have the chance to register from June 21 through July 30, 2021.
-There is a small registration fee ($10 and $20 for student and non-student SPM members; $25 and $50 for non-members, respectively).
+The application process is closed.
+Interested participants can [register from June 21 through July 30, 2021](https://www.cambridge.org/core/membership/spm/conferences).
+There is a small registration fee ($10 and $15 for virtual and in-person student attendees; $20 and $30 for non-students, respectively).
 To ensure that all participants have enough time to read their paper, participants are required to submit their papers no later than November 1, 2021.

 ## Program